Diversity, Equity, and Inclusion

 Ratio of basic salary and remuneration of women and men

 Fair payment is fundamental for the company.
-Regional and local HR departments work to avoid or eliminate discriminatory practices in work-related activities.
+Regional and local HR teams work to avoid or eliminate discriminatory practices in work-related activities.
 This applies in particular to pay, training, career guidance, and social security.
-Globally, the average base salary of female employees in 2021 equaled 96.0 % of the average salary of male employees.
+Globally, the average base salary of female employees in 2022 rose to 98.2 % of the average salary of male employees.
 Departures were not included in these calculations.
-In 2022, Clariant will continue to analyze potential gender pay gaps and define corrective measures if needed.
+In 2023, Clariant will continue to analyze potential gender pay gaps and define corrective measures if needed.